Best External SSD for Blackmagic Pocket Cinema Camera 6K

 Crucial X9 Pro View on Amazon View on B&H

-Key Feature: Ultra-compact anodized aluminum design
+Key Feature: Ultra-compact aluminum housing

 Rating: ★★★★☆